shill1729/synthesizer/README.md

 ### Two voice fugue with first species counterpoint
 May stop on a counterpoint error, rerun it until it succeeds (won't take long).
 Eventually, these errors will be caught and handled...
+Also, this is mostly set up for subjects in a major key.
+The function will likely error out for minor keys, or just sound awful/unintended.
 ```r
 library(synthesizer)
 library(tuneR)